keithalewis/math/um2.md

 as Ross pointed out, the restriction to a finite number of trades underscores the main unsolved problem of Mathematical Finance: when and how much should you trade given available information?
-It does not propose a solution to this, only a framework for further research.
+This short note does not propose a solution to this, only a framework for further research.

 ## Physics